Byju’s Insolvency: Suspended Directors Challenge NCLT Ruling in Legal Battle to Regain Control

 Share with Others

-The legal battle over Byju’s, one of India’s largest edtech companies, continues to unfold.
-The suspended directors have moved the National Company Law Appellate Tribunal (NCLAT) to challenge a National Company Law Tribunal (NCLT) ruling.
-This ruling reinstated the company’s lenders as financial creditors.
-The challenge also comes amid a dispute over ₹158 crore owed to the Board of Control for Cricket in India (BCCI).
-The outcome of this case will significantly impact whether Byju Raveendran, the founder of Byju’s, can regain control of the company.
+The legal battle over Byju’s insolvency continues to unfold as the suspended directors, including Riju Raveendran, move the National Company Law Appellate Tribunal (NCLAT) to challenge the NCLT ruling that reinstated the company’s lenders as financial creditors.
+This challenge comes amid an unresolved dispute over ₹158 crore owed to the Board of Control for Cricket in India (BCCI).
+The outcome of this legal battle is crucial as it could determine whether Byju Raveendran, the founder of Byju’s, can regain control of the company.

 Byju’s suspended directors NCLAT challenge